AustenConrad/mql4zmq/README.markdown

 Licensed under the MIT License.
 See [LICENSE](https://github.com/AustenConrad/mql4zmq/blob/master/LICENSE) for more information.

+### Version notes:
+If you are using MetaTrader build 509 or earlier, use stable [release 1.0.1](https://github.com/AustenConrad/mql4zmq/releases/tag/v1.0.1)

+If you are using MetaTrader build 600+, use the latest beta [2.0.0-pre](https://github.com/AustenConrad/mql4zmq/tree/2.0.0-pre)

 ### Example Usage:

 See Publish/Subscribe example in [examples](https://github.com/AustenConrad/mql4zmq/tree/master/examples "MQL4ZMQ Examples folder at Master.") folder.
 In general the use is exactly as [documented](http://api.zeromq.org/2-1:_start "ZeroMQ API Documentation.") by ZeroMQ and described in the "C" examples in the [ZGuide](http://zguide.zeromq.org/page:all "ZeroMQ ZGuide.")